-This paper proposes a novel type of model capturing a further important property of high-frequency data which is present in many situations but not taken into account in extant approaches: the occurrence of a non-trivial part of zeros in the data - henceforth referred to as "excess zeros" - which is a typical phenomenon in both irregularly-spaced as well as aggregated (regularly spaced) financial time series on high frequencies.
-For instance, when modeling trade durations, many transaction data sets reveal a high proportion of simultaneous occurrences of trades (and thus zero durations).
-They are induced either by (large) trades which are simultaneously executed against several (small) orders, by imprecise recording which assigns identical time stamps to fast sequences of trades1 or by actual simultaneous occurrences of trading events.
-As it is mostly quite difficult or even impossible to exactly identify and to disentangle such effects, the often employed pragmatic solution of just aggregating all simultaneous events together - and thus ultimately discarding zero occurrences - is not appropriate.
-A further example, which serves as the major motivation for our study, arises in the context of high-frequency time aggregates (e.g., 15 sec or 30 sec data), as often used in high-frequency trading.
-Here, measures of trading activity, such as cumulated trading volumes, naturally reveal a high proportion of zero observations since even for liquid stocks there is not necessarily trading in each time interval.
-As a representative example, Figure 1 depicts the empirical distribution of cumulated trading volumes per 15 seconds of the Disney stock traded at the New York Stock Exchange (NYSE).
-Though Disney is a highly liquid security, no-trade intervals amount to a proportion of about 20%, leading to a significant spike at the leftmost bin.
+This paper proposes a novel type of model capturing a further important property of high-frequency data which is present in many situations but not taken into account in extant approaches: the occurrence of a non-trivial part of zeros in the data - henceforth referred to as "excess zeros" - which is a typical phenomenon particularly in the context of high-frequency time aggregates (e.g., 15 sec or 30 sec data).
+In high-frequency trading, this type of data is widely used and generally preferred to tick-by-tick level data as it dispenses with certain pitfalls in econometric modeling, such as the irregular spacing of time spells.
+However, measures of trading activity within short intervals, such as cumulated trading volumes, naturally reveal a high proportion of zero observations.
+This is even true for liquid stocks, since there is always a significant proportion of intervals with no trading.
+It should be stressed that such zero clustering effects will also not be mitigated by a further increase of market liquidity over time, as in that case, correspondingly higher frequencies of trading decisions naturally result also in smaller aggregation intervals.
+As a representative illustration, Figure 1 depicts the empirical distribution of cumulated trading volumes per 15 seconds of the McDermott stock traded at the New York Stock Exchange (NYSE).
+No-trade intervals amount to a proportion of about 50%, leading to a significant spike at the leftmost bin.